easybuild-org/EasyBuild.ChangelogGen/README.md

         --pre-release [PREFIX]          beta       Indicate that the generated version is a pre-release version.
 Optionally, you can provide a prefix for the beta version.
 Default is 'beta'
-        --force-version <VERSION>                  Force the version to be used in the changelog --skip-invalid-commit                      Skip invalid commits instead of failing --dry-run                                  Run the command without writing to the changelog file, output the new version content to STDOUT instead
+        --force-version <VERSION>                  Force the version to be used in the changelog --skip-invalid-commit                      Skip invalid commits instead of failing --skip-merge-commit                        Skip merge commits when generating the changelog (commit messages starting with 'Merge ')
+        --dry-run                                  Run the command without writing to the changelog file, output the new version content to STDOUT instead
         --remote-hostname <HOSTNAME>               Git remote hostname, e.g. github.com, gitlab.com
         --remote-owner <OWNER>                     Git remote owner or organization name